'A Vexing Decision': Calif. Governor Mulls Who Will Replace Harris In Senate

 Kamala Harris is the only Black woman in the U.S. Senate, so you can start there.
 Would Newsom want to replace her with someone who fits that criteria?
 In that case, the governor has solid options.

-Two Bay Area mayors fit the bill, San Francisco's London Breed, who's won high marks for her handling of the coronavirus pandemic, and Libby Schaaf in Oakland.
+One Bay Area mayor fits the bill, San Francisco's London Breed, who's won high marks for her handling of the coronavirus pandemic.
+Across the Bay, Mayor Libby Schaaf in Oakland, who is white, also has made a name for herself.
 Both Democrats have solid relationships with Gov. Newsom and are relatively young.

 Rep. Karen Bass from Los Angeles is chair of the Congressional Black Caucus.
 Bass saw her stock rise during the vice presidential vetting process only to be taken down by stories about her past comments regarding Cuba and Fidel Castro.

-But Bass, 67, is well-liked by House Speaker Nancy Pelosi and others in Congress, who lobbied Biden's vetting committee to chose her to be his running mate.
-And as former Speaker of the State Assembly Bass is known as an effective legislator who worked across party lines.
+But Bass, 67, is well-liked by House Speaker Nancy Pelosi and others in Congress who lobbied Biden's vetting committee to choose her to be his running mate.
+And as former speaker of the state Assembly, Bass is known as an effective legislator who worked across party lines.

 House Minority Leader Kevin McCarthy, R-Bakersfield, who worked with Bass in the legislature, called her "my favorite Democrat," which, considering that's a short list, may not be saying much.

-Note: An earlier version of this story wrongly suggested that Oakland Mayor Libby Schaaf is Black.
-She is white.